hdvanegasm/sealclub-artifacts/README.md

 randomly warped version of the `<index>-<version>.jpg` document in the `Data` folder.

-- The `videos` folder contains the output of our analysis tools on videos of printed documents based on `OriginalDocuments`
+- The `videos` folder contains the output of our analysis tools on videos of printed documents based on `OriginalDocuments`.

 - The `Tamarin` folder contains a proof of the formalized protocol, which can be verified using the Tamarin Prover.
+Such proof was mentioned in Section 4.2 which discusses the security guarantees that our system provides.

 The random warps are generated using the source code in https://github.com/hdvanegasm/warper.
 In the repository, you will find detailed